jrpotter/notebook/notes/computability/turing.md

 %%ANKI
 Basic
-A multitape Turing machine begins with what tape contents?
+A multi-tape Turing machine begins with what tape contents?
 Back: With the corresponding input on the first tape and blanks on the other tapes.
 Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1764735547826-->